the-zammers/wfc-haskell/README.md

 This project requires [GHC](https://www.haskell.org/ghc/) and [Cabal](https://www.haskell.org/cabal/).
 GHC and Cabal come with [GHCup](https://www.haskell.org/ghcup/), which is decidedly *not* necessary but may be easier for your purposes than installing the packages.

 To install, use `git clone` and navigate to the cloned directory.
-To run, run `cabal run wavefunction -- ARG` in which ARG is the name of an existing tileset.
+To run, invoke `cabal run wavefunction -- tileset width height`.

 ## Algorithm